This is an updated post! It was originally published on the Kanbanize blog in 2019.

 Start right now and make sure everyone knows who their customers are!

-3) Define what “Done” means
+3. Define what “Done” Means

-One of the core principles of Lean is to always improve.
+One of the core principles of Lean and Kanban is to always improve.
 You can only improve if you measure and this is where tools like Kanbanize help a lot.
 We track every action on the Kanban board and we generate charts and reports for you out of the box, without any operational overhead.

 Doing things in a predictable and productive fashion is possible irrespective of the processes you use.